kquinsland/kquinsland.github.io/venstar-t7850-teardown-review/index.md

 I have only recently acquired and installed the T7850 so I can't comment on any of the finer points or drawbacks that could only be known after several months experience with the thermostat.

 TL;DR: I wish I had more insight into Google's disappointing decision to not implement a local API for the Nest; I'll uninstall the Venstar and put it up on eBay the nanosecond the Nest gets a local API!

+## An Update on WiFi connectivity

+Less than 48 hours after installing the thermostat, I noticed that Home Assistant was no longer able to control it.
+Every entity on the device showed `Unavailable`.
+Apparently, the thermostat had fallen off the network and was struggling to get back on.

+I went through all the usual troubleshooting steps and was able to confirm a few interesting things:

+- Changing the network name and password didn't help.
+- I disabled the SSID on my access point and created an identical SSID/network key on an old raspberry pi.
+The thermostat was _usually_ able to connect to the AP.
+If I powered down the raspberry pi AP and re-enabled the same network name/key on my AP, the thermostat would not connect.
+If left on the raspberry pi AP, the thermostat would eventually eventually "fall off".

+I initially suspected that the initial firmware update I didn't consent to may have broken something and started to look for a way to downgrade the firmware to the previous version that _did_ manage to connect to my AP quickly.

+No such luck.

+While the thermostat does have an A/B partition scheme, I couldn't find any way to force a downgrade or even get older firmware files from the manufacturer.

+After a few factory resets and additional troubleshooting, I started to look around... and apparently this is not a new problem.

+Here are two 'relatively new' reddit threads that mention similar connection issues with similar models in the same product family:

+{{<figure name="wifi_issue_01">}}

+{{<figure name="wifi_issue_02">}}

+And an Amazon question from years ago indicating that this might not be a 'new' issue:

+{{<figure name="wifi_issue_03">}}

+A Home Assistant community/support form poster seems to have a similar issue and even offers a fix... which did not work.

+{{<figure name="wifi_issue_04">}}

+My access point is also a Unifi AP so of course there are a few threads on the unifi support forums:

+{{<figure name="wifi_issue_05">}}

+{{< admonition note >}}
+Note: [The FCC documents indicate](https://fccid.io/MUH-SKYPORT2/Attestation-Statements/Models-Covered-2531030) that Venstar did re-brand the thermostat for `First Alert` and `Bionaire`.
+It is likely that they also did this for `Carrier` as well judging by [pictures](https://images.google.com/search?q=carrier+infinity+touch+control&tbm=isch) of a `Carrier Infinity Touch Control` thermostat.

+{{< /admonition >}}

+{{<figure name="wifi_issue_06">}}

+The user name seems familiar; probably the same user from one of the above reddit threads:
+{{<figure name="wifi_issue_07">}}

+{{<figure name="wifi_issue_08">}}

+{{< admonition warning "TL;DR:" >}}

+Ubiquity's Unifi line of wireless access points has a pretty solid reputation for a reason; by and large they just work.
+I have installed dozens of them over the years and have supported installs with _thousands_ of them and had dar fewer issues with those customers/sites than with your typical 'soho' routers and other consumer-grade access points.

+As of **right now**, I have a little more than a hundred wireless devices hanging off of the same AP that the thermostat failed to reliably connect to.
+Over the past several years, I have acquired many more devices and - with the exception of **one other device** - I have never had issues connecting anything to my wireless network.

+Even if only some users experience issues with Venstar thermostats connecting to WiFi, I have to wonder why the issue exists at all.
+It's 2022 and there's no excuse for basic WiFi network compatibility issues like the kind that were more common in the bad old days of early WiFi circa _2005_.
+Somehow, the hundred+ other devices got their WiFi right... what is Venstar missing?

+While I didn't want to introduce _yet another_ wireless's networking standard to my home, I am _considerably_ happier with the Honeywell TH6320ZW2003 that has replaced the T7850.

+{{< /admonition >}}

 ## The Good